jamalhansen/personal-goals/README.md

 14. Read 10 non-fiction books
 15. Learn [Clojure](http://clojure.org/)
 16. Post some of my art online again
+17. Make a project that combines art with technology

 ### Short Term Goals
 - [ ] Transition out of my lead role in SQL Training